 Onions are a staple in most culture’s cuisine.
 From French Onion Soup to Tandoori Chicken there are few savory recipes that don’t start out with some kind of onion.
 This can be a challenge for dog owners as this is a food you do not want your dog to eat.

-Why are onions bad for Dogs?
+Why are onions bad for dogs?

 Every single part of an onion should be avoided by dogs.
 It does not matter if the onions are raw, cooked, fried or dried there is no safe way to share an onion with your dog.
 You should even avoid onion granules or onion salt that you find in the spice section of the grocery store.
 In addition to onions, other members of the allium family including leeks, garlic, shallots, and chives should be off-limits to your dog.

 You don’t need to totally panic if your dog gets a small piece of onion.
-According to the American Kennel Club, “It only takes 100 grams of onion (about the size of a medium onion) per 20 kilograms of a dog's weight to cause toxic effects, which means that a 45-pound dog would only have to eat one medium-to-large-size onion to experience dangerous toxicity levels.
+According to the American Kennel Club, “It only takes 100 grams of onion (about the size of a medium onion) per 20 kilograms of a dog's weight to cause toxic effects, which means that a 45-pound dog would have to eat one medium-to-large-size onion to experience dangerous toxicity levels.

 They also say that “Onion and garlic powders are even more potent than fresh onions.
 It is always a good idea to check the label of any human food we feed to our dogs, and onion powder should be in your list of “don'ts.”
 Popular seasoning blends for foods like chicken, steak and fish as well as many prepared sauces can contain garlic and onions in both the fresh and powdered forms.

 If your dog has gotten into something with onions, take any remaining onion away and contact your vet immediately.